 If landscaping is placed too close to the edge of the road it can be a hazard to the traveling public, maintenance vehicles, and pose a potential liability for property owners.
 And, of course, shrubs and trees planted in that area are exposed to damage from traffic, snowplowing, and sweeping operations.
 Please do not plant any trees or shrubs that may become a vision obstruction or that may grow into a large fixed object that presents danger to motorists anywhere inside the road right-of-way.
-Trees, landscaping and underground sprinkler systems can ONLY be placed outside of the road right-of-way.
+Trees, shrubs and underground sprinkler systems should ONLY be placed outside of the road right-of-way.
 Before planting trees or flowers along the roadway, please call your road commission to verify the width of the right-of-way.

 If there is a ditch along the road in front of your property you should not fill it in even if it doesn’t drain water along the road.
 The purpose of most roadside ditches is to prevent water from pooling on the roadway during or after a storm, to provide an area for snow storage from snowplowing operations, and to lower the water table beneath the roadbed.
 Filling in even a fairly shallow roadside ditch can cause serious damage to the road and pavement from frost heave.

 Sometimes roadsides have become overgrown with brush and trees over the years to the point that fairly extensive trimming and cutting is necessary to restore safe sight distance for motorists along the road and to help prevent vehicle collisions.
 In some areas trees and brush have to be cut in order to obtain the width needed for gravel surfacing.
 We may also remove dead trees wherever possible to prevent them from falling into the road.

 Each year, thousands of political signs line roadsides across the county.
 Improperly placed signs create safety hazards and interfere with a driver’s vision along roadways.
 To maintain traffic safety, while affording office-seekers the opportunity to inform the public, the following rules govern the placement of signs: